TaylorHawkes/ChatGPTBrowserExtension/README.md

 # ChatGPT Browser Extension (Enhanced)

 This browser extension provides ChatGPT answers on Your Google Results from your favorite browser.
-It is an enhanced version of ChatGPT for Google [found here](https://github.com/ZohaibAhmed/ChatGPT-Google).
-It offers additional features such as cached results for improved performance as well as ability to save/edit answers and provide answer feedback in the form of upvotes (Grepper style upvoting/saving system).
+It is an enhanced version of the ChatGPT for Google Extension [found here](https://github.com/wong2/chat-gpt-google-extension).
+It offers additional features such as highlighted code snippets, cached results for improved performance as well as ability to save/edit answers and provide answer feedback in the form of upvotes (Grepper style upvoting/saving system).

 ![Screenshot](screenshot.png?raw=true)